-Cynthia Bailey Age: How ‘RHOA’ Star Is Preparing For Turning 50 Years Old
+Cynthia Bailey Age: How ‘RHOA’ Star Is Preparing For Turning 50-Years-Old

 — Dawn Diaries (@TheDawnDiaries) January 7, 2017

 “47 Days Until My BIG 50.
 CONFESSION #3: I was sooooo afraid to buy this house.
 I am single, and am turning 50 on my birthday.
-I kept thinking about all the “what if’s”.
+I kept thinking about all the ‘what if’s’.
 What if I lose my job tomorrow?
 What if I get injured & can’t work anymore?
 What if I get sick & can’t work anymore?
 What if the world comes to an end tomorrow?
 You name it, and I thought it!
 I prayed about this house for many days & many nights,” Cynthia Bailey wrote on Instagram, sharing that she was concerned about the outcome of buying a new home, according to Bravo.

 Of course, the marital home that had been featured on The Real Housewives of Atlanta had been purchased by both Cynthia Bailey and Peter Thomas.
-And the two of them could handle the home together, if something went wrong.
-But after the home sold, Bailey had to find another place and she sold the home so both Bailey and Peter could move on with their lives.
+And the two of them could handle the home together if something went wrong.
+But after the home sold, Bailey had to find another place, and she sold the home so both Bailey and Peter could move on with their lives.
 While Bailey revealed that she was nervous about buying a home, she woke up one morning and decided to move forward with the purchase.

 RHOA Peter Thomas Has A Message For Cynthia Bailey OMG my CYNTHIA?
 Tittes everywhere https://t.co/8KQDEbZIHO pic.twitter.com/AtVhJpC95x